The Duties and Responsibilities of Expert Witness

 - In case if an expert witness wants to change his opinion, after an exchange of reports, for some reason, such modification must be communicated via legal representatives to the other side without any further delay and to the court.

 - Where expert evidence became related to the survey reports, or other formal documents, along with photographs they must be submitted o the other party as well during the exchange of reports.

-You may want to know: What are Requirements for Becoming a UAE Expert Witness
+Read More : What are Requirements for Becoming a UAE Expert Witness.

 - He should co-operate with the expert of the other party or parties in attempting to narrow the technical issues in dispute at the earliest possible stage of the procedure and to eliminate or place in context any peripheral issues.

 - The expert evidence presented to the court should be, the independent product of the expert uninfluenced.

 - An expert witness should believe the facts upon which his opinion is based.
 He should not consider irrelevant objects which might create obstructions to evaluation.

 - An expert witness must make it clear if a case falls out of his domain.

 - When an expert having conclusions are based on insufficient realistic information he should say so clearly.